 its original shape when the stress is relieved.

 There are two types of fluid: liquids and gases.
 The most important difference between these two types of fluid is in their relative compressibility.
 Gases can be compressed much more easily than liquids.
-Consequently, any motion that involves significant pressure variations is generally accompanied by much larger changes in mass density in the case of a gas than in the case of a liquid.
+Consequently, any motion that involves significant pressure variations is generally accompanied by much larger changes in mass density in the case of gas than in the case of a liquid.

 Water as a reactor coolant